openl2m/openl2m/docs/code/drivers/snmp/snmp-interface-ip.rst

 Discover interface IP addresses
 ===============================

-We call _get_my_ip_addresses() to read the device interface IP addresses.
+We call _get_my_ip_addresses() to read the device interface IP addresses *in the default routing table*.
 We do this in a number of ways, as follows.

 IPv4
 ====

-There is an OLD and DEPRECATED MIB entry in the IP-MIB (RFC-4293 at time of writing): **ipAddrTable** (.1.3.6.1.2.1.4.20)
+There is an OLD and DEPRECATED MIB entry in the IP-MIB (RFC-4293 at time of writing, started with RFC1213): **ipAddrTable** (.1.3.6.1.2.1.4.20)

 This table is still supported on many devices, but can only be used to find IPv4 addresses of interfaces.